psu13/mutable-hakyll/posts/pan-gas.md

 So what is my problem?
 My problem is that people (or at least cookbook publishers) seem to think that achieving this flavor profile is the be all and end all of cooking Chinese Food at home.
-Find almost any Western, and especially English language writing on Chinese cooking and some mention of this technique will show up early and often.
+Find almost any Western, and especially English language writing on Chinese cooking and some mention of this technique will show up early and often and questions of high heat burners and hot pans tend to sit front and center in any discussion about Chinese cooking.

-This attitude always confused me, and I have come to realize (from Kenji's comments [at the end of in this video](https://www.youtube.com/watch?v=X6JE7W8Z6Hs)) that this might be because I grew up eating Chinese food at home (cooked on an electric stove), rather than Chinese food in restaurants (and the stuff at home was always better).
+This attitude always confused me, and I have come to realize (from Kenji's comments [at the end of in this video](https://www.youtube.com/watch?v=X6JE7W8Z6Hs)) that this might be because I grew up eating Chinese food at home.
+My mom cooked everything on a _coiled electric stove_.
+It was better than the food in the restaurants.
 But, most of the food writing that annoys me is from people chasing _restaurant style_ Chinese food and trying to figure out how to do _that_ at home.